Interpolate data and concatenate streams#

 Concatenating different streams#

 provides such functionality.
 It takes a list of stream names and resamples them to common timestamps, defined by the latest start and earliest end timestamps of the streams.
-The news ampling frequency can either be directly specified or taken from the lowest/highest sampling frequency of the streams.
+The new sampling frequency can either be directly specified or taken from the lowest/highest sampling frequency of the streams.

 [9]: